Romsey Belbins

 Belbins House

-Although now seemingly lost in time, the origin of BELBINS is believed to derive from the original large house which dominated the area from about 1700 until World War I when it was blown up.
-It is possible that this substantial property once belonged to Nicholas BELBIN but no documentary proof has yet been found.
+Although proof is now seemingly lost in time, the origin of BELBINS as a name for this hamlet is, as speculated above, believed to simply derive from Nicholas BELBIN’s family name as his substantial property dominated the area from about the 1690s until the First World War when it was blown up.

 A detailed description of the property is found in the HAMPSHIRE CHRONICLE of 19 May 1883 when it was advertised for auction: